 To Vanessa Elizabeth I say… WHERE THE EFF WERE YOU WHEN I WAS 23 AND ENGAGED?!

-I was one of those girls 21 years ago.
+I was one of those girls almost 30 years ago.
 I thought I was confident, wild and free (as a small town girl from Michigan could be), but found myself walking down the aisle at 23, staring down bridesmaids in fuchsia dresses and fake flower bouquets held together by hot glue and satin ribbon.
-I remember sitting alone in the annex before the ceremony, eyeing both the door to the sanctuary and the door to outside back… and forth… and back again.
+I remember sitting alone in the annex before the ceremony, eyeing both the door to the sanctuary and the door to the outside… back and forth… and back again.
 Everyone was waiting for me, and “it was time for me to settle down.”
 Six years later, I was divorced, with a newborn and a new business, just having turned 30.

 My ex-husband’s not a bad guy.
-We share a gorgeous now 15-year old daughter who I can’t imagine my life without.
-I’m remarried now for almost 13 years to my best friend and business partner and we have a 9-year old son, and I don’t regret a day of my life after 30.
-I’m here to tell you, as the perfect example of the outcomes your post suggests, that you’re awesome for sharing with the world your confidence and moxie.
-I do wish we were the same age 21 years ago and we could have been friends, so you could slap my face and shake my shoulders like in the movies and yell at me to “SNAP OUT OF IT!”
+We share a gorgeous now 24-year old daughter who I can’t imagine my life without.
+I’m remarried now for 21 years to my best friend and business partner and we have an 18-year old son, and I don’t regret a day of my life after 30.
+I’m here to tell you, as the perfect example of the outcomes her post suggests, and she’s awesome for sharing with the world her confidence and moxie.
+I do wish we were the same age years ago and we could have been friends, so she could slap my face and shake my shoulders like in the movies and yell at me to “SNAP OUT OF IT!”

-But you weren’t.
+But she wasn’t.
 And life happened.
-So I am here to (slightly) edit your list of “23 Things to Do Instead of Getting Engaged When You’re 23“, adding to it my 21 extra years of time and experience I’ve had in this world to be delighted, disappointed, crushed and uplifted.
-Yours are first, and mine are in italics:
+So I am here to (slightly) edit her list of “23 Things to Do Instead of Getting Engaged When You’re 23“, adding to it my extra years of time and experience I’ve had in this world to be delighted, disappointed, crushed and uplifted.
+Hers are first, and mine in italics:

 1. Get a passport.
 Totally agree.
 In fact, I would urge all parents to run out and get passports for everyone, no matter how young.
 You never know when the opportunity will arise to venture out and explore this amazing world.
 Don’t delay in seeing this world, perspective is a rare and beautiful thing (see #2).